james-adcott-edu/Windathon-95/README.md

 - Authentic Windows 95 styling and interactions

 ### Site Goals
-- Provide a faithful recreation of the Windows 95 experience
+- Provide a semi-faithful recreation of the Windows 95 experience
-- Offer a nostalgic and educational tool for users interested in retro operating systems
-- Ensure accessibility and ease of use for all users
+- Have fun building it!

 ### Design Choices
-- Classic Windows 95 styling for authenticity
-- Intuitive and familiar interface for easy navigation
-- Responsive design to accommodate various screen sizes
+- We tried to go as close to Windows-95 as possible.
+- We haven't focused on a mobile experience, as it's a desktop operating system.

 ### User Stories
 - As a user, I want to explore the Windows 95 interface to relive nostalgia.